andreas-abel/nanoBench/tools/CacheAnalyzer/README.md

 # Prerequisites

 To use the tools in this folder, the nanoBench kernel module needs to be loaded.
-Instructions on how to do this, can be found in the main README on <https://github.com/andreas-abel/nanoBench>.
+Instructions on how to do this can be found in the main README on <https://github.com/andreas-abel/nanoBench>.

 nanoBench needs to be configured to use a physically contiguous memory area that is large enough for the access sequences that you want to test.
 This can be achieved with the `set-R14-size.sh` script in the main NanoBench folder.
 You can, e.g., call it as follows